Best Practices for CX Projects

 In this article:

-Customer Experience (CX) research connects each and every touchpoint in the customer journey.
-Consistently monitoring, improving, and evolving each step along this journey is the imperative of a competitive CX program.
+Experience Management (XM) research connects each and every touchpoint in the customer or employee journey.
+Consistently monitoring, improving, and evolving each step along this journey is the imperative of a competitive XM program.
+In this article, we'll use the terms "CX" and "EX" for Customer Experience and Employee Experience.

 Bad experiences currently cost global businesses around $4.7 trillion in consumer spending annually (no, really— check out our blog for more), so it's important to build a strong business case convincing your stakeholders that investing in CX is worth the time and effort.

-If you find yourself having to build a case for your survey campaign, you may find this best practices article, Proving the Value of a CX Program, helpful.
+If you find yourself having to build a case for your survey campaign, you may find this best practices article, Proving the Value of a Customer Experience Program, helpful.

-Delighted's self-serve experience management platform is perfectly suited to help you design, create, and launch powerful CX survey campaigns.
+Delighted's CX — self-serve — experience management platform is perfectly suited to help you design, create, and launch powerful XM campaigns.
 Get set up in minutes—no technical knowledge required.

-The short answer is that you’ll need a unique Delighted project for each separate survey that you want to send to your respondents.
-One survey, one project—no matter how many different ways you distribute it (ex.
+The short answer is that you’ll need a unique Delighted CX project for each separate survey that you want to send to your respondents.
+One survey, one project — no matter how many different ways you distribute it (ex.
 Email, Web, Kiosk, Link, SDK).

-However, this rule of thumb doesn't mean you can't reuse the same survey over and over again, or delete obsolete projects in favor of entirely new survey campaigns.
-(See Creating, Modifying & Deleting Survey Projects in section 1.
-Project Options & Settings.)
+However, this rule of thumb doesn't mean you can't reuse the same project over and over again, or delete obsolete projects in favor of entirely new campaigns.
+(See Creating and Previewing Projects in the Options & Settings section of the Help Center.)

 Let’s dig in deeper by examining the difference between relational and transactional surveys.